mqliang/kubernetes/hack/caicloud/README.md

 These are brand new folders created to support our cloudprovider:
 * hack/caicloud
   * Central information about caicloud kubernetes
-  * Tools for working caicloud kubernetes
+  * Tools for working with caicloud kubernetes
 * cluster/anchnet
   * Shell scripts used to bring up cluster in anchnet
 * examples/caicloud